grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 - Reality check: "Our customers can't find us"

 **3. Lost Opportunity Awareness**
-- Lose a job to a competitor who "looked more professional online"
+- Lose a job to anyone who "looked more alive online"
-- Customer mentions: "I almost didn't call you—your profile looked dead"
+- Customer mentions: "I almost didn't call you—I couldn't tell if you were still..."
-- Realize the phone *isn't* ringing for a reason
+- Realize the phone *isn't* ringing/emails aren't coming for a reason
+- "Nobody knows we exist"

 **4. Calendar Anxiety**
 - Work not booked past 3-6 weeks (danger zone)
 - Can't justify hiring more staff
-- Growth has plateaued despite quality work
+- Growth has plateaued despite quality work, superior quality and service

 **5. Competitor Envy**
 - See competitors everywhere online